jonny-novikov/vue3-chrome-extension-template/README.md

 - Debug

-When debugging, you only need to click the Load uncompressed extension button on the (Chrome Extensions Page)[chrome://extensions/] page of Google Chrome, and add the `dist` directory in the plug-in project.
+Before debugging, open Extensions Page of Google Chrome [chrome://extensions](chrome://extensions) to enable Developer Mode.
+Then click the **Load uncompressed extension** button, and add the `dist` folder in the extension project.

 - Build in production mode to generate extension package